s-boardman/md-cv/index.md

 ## Currently

 I am in my final year of the NHS Scientist Training Programme, specialising in Bioinformatics (Genomics).
 In my day-to-day role I run and develop diagnostic pipelines for processing patient samples within the Genomic Diagnostics Laboratory.
+I also work with academic collaborators on bespoke research projects.
+Typically this involves analysing data from exome sequencing.

-I develop in Python and Perl working in collaboration with other clinical bioinformaticians to create and maintain scientific software for clinical use.
+In collaboration with other clinical bioinformaticians I create and maintain scientific software for clinical use.
+The main languages I use are Python and Perl.
 A key part of my job is communicating results to genetics clinical scientists and working in multi-disciplinary teams to design and implement new tests to improve the services available to patients.

 My main project is the design and validation of a pipeline for copy number variation detection using low level whole genome sequencing.

-I also work with academic collaborators on bespoke research projects.
-This demands a heuristic and well documented approach is required to deliver reliable reproducible results at forefront of translational genomics.
+Implementing a novel technique has given me extensive experience evaluating software and developing new workflows which conform to ISO standards.

+As part of my training I completed an elective at the Haematology Molecular Diagnostics Service in Leeds Teaching Hospital Trust.
+I carried out a pilot study investigating the utility of targeted RNA-seq for expression analysis in Diffuse Large B-Cell Lymphoma patients.

 ## Employment